WisdomSky/jquery-x-editable-defaults/README.md

   return options;
 });
 ```
-**NOTE: When using the addFilter() method, you should return a new options object or else the filter will be ignored.**
+**NOTE: When using the addFilter() method, you should return a new value for the options object or else the filter will be ignored.**